teddykoker/blog/content/post/creating-a-survivorship-bias-free-sp500-dataset-with-python/index.md

 ![png](output_29_0.png)

 The lines are nearly identical!
 Although my dataset is not 100% historically accurate, it is definitely a much better start than just using current S&P 500 constituents.
-Best of all, it only uses free data, and you can download it from my [Github](https://github.com/teddykoker/quant/survivorship-free).
+Best of all, it only uses free data, and you can download it from my [Github](https://github.com/teddykoker/quant/tree/master/survivorship-free).
+Now that we have a survivorship bias-free dataset, we can backtest future strategies with greater accuracy.